HeribertoVaquezCardona/ProjectMaize/bin/SNP_Calling.md

 - miniconda
  ```wget -c http://repo.continuum.io/miniconda/Miniconda-latest-Linux-x86_64.sh
    ```
-- SamTools, I used samtools-1.5wget -c http://repo.continuum.io/miniconda/Miniconda-latest-Linux-x86_64.sh. (https://github.com/samtools/samtools)
+- SamTools, I used samtools-1.5 wget -c http://repo.continuum.io/miniconda/Miniconda-latest-Linux-x86_64.sh. (https://github.com/samtools/samtools)
 - nextgenmap-0.5.3-0 (https://github.com/Cibiv/NextGenMap)
-- The **trimmomatic** directory has  a subdirectory called **adapters** which must contain the sequence of the adapters used to do the libraries.
+- The **trimmomatic** directory has  a subdirectory called **adapters**, it must contain the sequence of the adapters used to prepare the libraries.
 The file with the adapter sequences  must be in fasta format, example:
 ```
 >seq1
 CWGAGATCGGAAGAGCGGTTCAGCAGGAATGCCGAG